-Active-Active Geo-Distribution allows you to place your Redis database cluster instances close to where your users are, no matter where they are.
-Placing read replicas closer to your users is obviously the right thing to do whenever possible, but for applications that are write-heavy that’s not enough—write operations will still be slow without an Active-Active setup.
-So how do you develop for an Active-Active cluster instead?
+Active-Active Geo-Distribution allows you to place your Redis database cluster instances and centers close to your users, no matter where they are.
+Placing read replicas closer to your users is the right thing to enable real-time response.
+For write-heavy applications, that’s not enough.
+So how do you develop an Active-Active geo-distributed cluster?

-Conflict-free replicated data types (CRDTs) are a family of replicated data types that have a common set of properties that enable operations performed on them to always converge to a final state consistent among all replicas.
-To ensure that conflicts never happen and cause problems in your applications, operations on CRDTs have to respect a specific set of algebraic properties.
+-free replicated types (CRDTs) (aka or ) are a family of replicated types with a common set of properties that enable operations to always converge to a final state consistent among all replicas.
+To ensure that conflicts never happen (there is no concept of ) and cause problems in your applications, operations on types have to respect a specific set of algebraic properties.

-The way this works in Redis Enterprise, when you create a CRDT-enabled database, is that normal commands get swapped with an equivalent CRDT implementation.
-Let’s look at an example of a Redis data structure that has a CRDT equivalent, and the nuances that Active-Active distributed replication adds.
+CRDTs work in when you create a -enabled database because standard commands get swapped with an equivalent .
+Let’s look at a Redis with a equivalent and the nuances that Active-Active geo-distributed adds.

 Redis Sets are similar to what your favorite programming language offers in the standard library, offering specialized operations to add and remove elements, check if an element is part of the set, and perform set intersection, union, and difference.
 Here’s how it looks like when calling actual Redis commands:

 > SISMEMBER fruits apple

 // Remove a fruit: